 Also, treatments also take time.
 Antidepressants take weeks to start to work.
 For people with borderline personality disorder, dialectical behavior therapy (DBT) is the treatment of choice.
 Even once someone has made it through the often lengthy waiting period and gotten into treatment, there’s no quick fix; DBT programs can take six months to a year to work through.

 I’ve personally had multiple suicide attempts.
 The first two came before I got my depression diagnosis, and I thought I should be able to handle things myself.
-Since then, though, I think the only thing that would have really made a difference was if better treatment available.
+Since then, though, I think the only thing that would have really made a difference was if better treatment was available.
 Not as in access, but the treatment itself.
 My illness has always been difficult to treat, and all the suicide prevention campaigns in the world aren’t going to change that.

 So, do I think suicide will ever be entirely preventable?
 Sadly, no. What I think is important, though, is that suicide prevention campaigns target the multiple factors that play a role in suicide rather than focusing solely on awareness.
 We also need to ensure that better options are available so that no one feels that suicide is the only choice.